 186 3.1.
 Sanitary map validation

-187 The result of photo-interpretation of spruce stand crossed with the sanitary map is present in the

-188 table 1.
-When the sanitary map predicts a decline, the dieback is confirmed by the orthophotoplan
+187 The photo-interpretation of spruce stand crossed with the sanitary mapshows when the sanitary map predicts a decline, the dieback is confirmed by the orthophotoplan

-189 in 86.1 % of the verified spots.
+189 in 86.1 % of the verified spots (Table 1).
 In 13.9 % this is a false positive because the trees are still healthy.